 - (i) North American equities are valued at the closing market price recorded by the security exchange on which the security is principally traded.
-Non-North American equities are valued at fair value based on information provided by an independent pricing source. - (ii) Fixed income securities, including bonds and mortgage-backed securities, are valued using models with inputs including interest rate curves, credit spreads and volatilities.
+Non-North American equities are valued at fair value based on information provided by an independent pricing source. - (ii) Fixed income securities, including bonds and mortgage-backed securities, are valued using quotations received from independent pricing sources. - (iii) Short-term debt instruments are carried at amortized cost, which approximates fair value. - (iv) Investments in underlying funds are valued based on the Net Asset Value per unit provided by the Underlying Fund's manager at the end of each valuation date. - (v) Unlisted warrants are valued using the Black-Scholes option valuation model.
+The model factors in the time value of money and the volatility inputs significant to such valuation. - (vi) Options contracts are valued at their mid-price as reported by the principal exchange while the over-the-counter options are valued using quotations received from independent pricing sources.

-- (iii) Short-term debt instruments are carried at amortized cost, which approximates fair value. - (iv) Investments in underlying funds are valued based on the Net Asset Value per unit provided by the Underlying Fund's manager at the end of each valuation date. - (v) Unlisted warrants are valued using the Black-Scholes option valuation model.
-The model factors in the time value of money and the volatility inputs significant to such valuation. - (vi) Commodities held in the Fund are valued based on the quoted price provided by an independent pricing source. - (vii) Options contracts are valued at their close price as reported by the principal exchange or the over-the-counter market on which the contract is traded. - (viii) Futures contracts are valued at their close prices on each valuation date. - (ix) Open forward currency contracts are valued at the gain or loss that would arise as a result of closing the position on the valuation date, using forward rates in effect at the valuation date. - (x) Swap contracts are valued at the amount that the Fund would receive or pay to terminate the swap, based on the current value of the underlying interest on the valuation date. - (xi) Accumulator contracts are priced at the close price as reported by the over-the-counter market on which the contract is traded.
+- (vii) Futures contracts are valued at their close prices on each valuation date. - (viii)Open forward currency contracts are valued at the gain or loss that would arise as a result of closing the position on the valuation date. - (ix) Swap contracts are valued at the amount that the Fund would receive or pay to terminate the swap, based on the current value of the underlying interest on the valuation date. - (x) Accumulator contracts are valued at the amount that the Fund would receive or pay to terminate the accumulator contract as reported by the over-the-counter market on which the contract is traded.

-IV.
-Net Assets versus Net Asset Value
+d) Net Assets versus Net Asset Value

 The Fund's accounting policies for measuring the fair value of its investments and derivatives are identical to those used in measuring its net asset value for transactions with unitholders in accordance with Part 14 of National Instrument 81-106 Investment Funds for Continuous Disclosure ("NI 81-106"), except where the last traded market price for financial assets and liabilities are not within the bid-ask spread as described above.
-A comparison of the net assets per unit in accordance to IFRS ("Net Assets per unit") and the net assets per unit calculated in accordance to NI 81-106 ("Net Asset Value per unit") are presented in the "Fund Specific Notes" for the Fund.
+A comparison of the net assets per unit in accordance to IFRS ("Net Assets per unit") and the net assets per unit calculated in accordance to NI 81-106 ("Net Asset Value per unit") are presented in the "Fund Specific Notes" of the Fund.

-V. Income recognition
+e) Income recognition

 Gains and losses arising from changes in fair value of financial instruments, other than derivatives, are shown in the Statements of Comprehensive Income as "Change in unrealized gain (loss) on non-derivative financial assets" and as "Net realized gain (loss) on non-derivative financial assets" when the positions are closed out.
-Where applicable, gains or losses arising from changes in fair value of securities sold short, are shown in the Statements of Comprehensive Income and represented in "Change in unrealized appreciation (depreciation) of gain (loss) on non-derivative financial liabilities".
+Where applicable, gains or losses arising from changes in fair value of securities sold short, are shown in the Statements of Comprehensive Income and represented in "Change in unrealized gain (loss) on non-derivative financial liabilities".
 When the short position is closed out, the gain and loss is realized and included in the Statements of Comprehensive Income as "Net realized gain (loss) on non-derivative financial liabilities".

 The premium received or paid on options purchased or written are included in the cost of the options.
-Any difference resulting from revaluation at the reporting date is treated as "Change in unrealized gain (loss) on non-derivative financial assets."
+Any difference resulting from revaluation at the reporting date is treated as "Change in unrealized gain (loss) on option contracts", while the gains and losses realized when the position is closed is included in the Statements of Comprehensive Income as "Net realized gain (loss) on option contracts".